OliverIgnetik/Data-Structures-Algorithms-JS/Trees/heaps.md

 ## Min heap

-Rule : parent is less then the its children
+Rule : parent is less then its children

 ## Max heap